A block-acoustic preconditioner for the elastic Helmholtz equation: Background

 The mixed formulation, originally suggested for linear elasticity problems \cite{gaspar2008distributive,zhu2010efficient} and recently suggested for the elastic Helmholtz equation \cite{treister2024hybrid}, is derived as follows.
 By introducing a new pressure variable $p = -(\lambda + \mu)\div\vec{u}$ and substituting it in \eqref{eq:elasticHelmEquivalent}, we have

 We discretize \eqref{eq:mixed-continuous} using a marker and cell (MAC) discretization \cite{harlow1965numerical} with standard second-order finite difference stencil.
 We locate the displacement components $\bfu_1,\bfu_2$ and $\bfu_3$ on different faces, and the pressure $\bfp$ as well as the physical variables $\bfgamma,\bfrho,\bflambda,\bfmu$ in the cell centers, see Figure \ref{fig:cell}.
+The discretized system is given by